If you have existing tables, and applications that use them, that

 Allocate as much memory to this option as you can afford, often up to 80% of physical memory on the server.

-value is several gigabytes or higher, consider increasing the
+innodb_buffer_pool_sizevalue is several gigabytes or higher, consider increasing the values of

-benefits, so the Query Cache might be tying up memory
+InnoDBbuffer pool provides similar benefits, so the Query Cache might be tying up memory unnecessarily.

 MyISAM tables do not support